paritoshtripathi935/Portfolio/README.md

 ## Deployment
 This website has been deployed using heroku.
-Step 1 - Add a .gitignore file for Django, Python and Vscode(for me).
+1. - Add a .gitignore file for Django, Python and Vscode(for me).
-Step 2 - Run below command and save a requirements file.
+2. - Run below command and save a requirements file.
 ```
 $ pip freeze requirements.txt
 ```
-Step 3 -
+3. -